GPelayo/Bellas/Readme.md

 ## Synopsis

-This is a photo gallery that periodically gathers pictures from various sources.
+This is the API for creating a photo gallery.
+This app also periodically gathers images from various aggregation sites.
+For demo of this app with a working UI, go to https://bell-sample.herokuapp.com/gallery/index/.
-Currently, it only gathers pictures from Reddit, but I might add other aggregation sites.

-## Motivation

-I made this project as a basis of other projects.
-The code structure is shared from my other closed sourced projects.
-It helped me practice with Celery, Django, Heroku, and S3.

 ## How to Use